exponea/exponea-android-sdk/Documentation/firebase.md

 - [ ] If you run the app, the self-check should be able to send and receive a silent push notification.
   ![](https://raw.githubusercontent.com/exponea/exponea-android-sdk/main/Documentation/images/self-check.png)
 - [ ] You should now be able to send push notifications using the Engagement web app and receive them in your app.
-Refer to [Mobile Push Notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) to learn how to create push notifications in the Engagement web app.
+Refer to [Mobile push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) to learn how to create push notifications in the Engagement web app.
 - [ ] Send a test push notification from Engagement to the device and tap on it.
 Your broadcast receiver should be called.

 > 👍